cymurs/dcrstakepool/README.md

 ## 1.1.1 Upgrade Guide

 1) Announce maintenance and shut down dcrstakepool.
-2) Perform upgrades on each ucd+dcrwallet+stakepoold voting cluster one at a time.
+2) Perform upgrades on each ucd+ucwallet+stakepoold voting cluster one at a time.
-   * Stop stakepoold, dcrwallet, and ucd.
+   * Stop stakepoold, ucwallet, and ucd.
-   * Upgrade ucd, dcrwallet to 1.1.0 release binaries or git.
+   * Upgrade ucd, ucwallet to 1.1.0 release binaries or git.
 If compiling from source, Go 1.9 is recommended to pick up improvements to the Golang runtime.
-   * Restart ucd, dcrwallet.
+   * Restart ucd, ucwallet.
    * Upgrade stakepoold.
    * Start stakepoold.
 3) Upgrade and start dcrstakepool.
 If you are maintaining a fork, note that